parhamdoustdar/parhamdoustdar.github.io/coaching.md

 having an impact, growing, or realizing my potential.

 I only did it to prove everyone else wrong.
-"Maybe, if they believe that I was worthy," I thought, " I myself would also believe it, too."
+"Maybe, if they believe that I am worthy," I thought, " I myself would also believe it, too."

 I never had someone who would call BS on lies I was telling myself.
 I never had someone who would remind me that I could dream bigger, and